-and the representatives from member states and non-member states, technology transfer to the region, awareness raising, conducting workshops, seminars and associated projects and cooperating with UN and its bodies and other relevant intergovernmental and NGO's. transboundary movement of waste to the competent authorities of the country. litter, and the establishment of the Partnership on Plastic Waste.
+4 4 London final disposal; (d).
+Important for recovery; and (e).
+Transit.
+3. Basel Convention Regional Centre for Training and Technology Transfer in Iran (BCRC Iran) was established in 2004.
+The core functions of the center are including training of the staff in BCRC in Tehran and the representatives from member states and non- member states, technology transfer to the region, awareness raising, conducting workshops, seminars and associated projects and cooperating with UN and its bodies and other relevant intergovernmental and NGO's.
+Kazakhstan (2011, 2012, 2016), including in the area of regulating the handling of hazardous waste and persistent organic pollutants.
+3. The import, export and transit of waste is carried out on the basis of issuing a notification and a conclusion on transboundary movement of waste to the competent authorities of the country.
+Rosprirodnadzor of the Ministry of Natural Resources and Environment of the Russian Federation.
+4. At the fourteenth meeting of the Conference of the Parties to the Convention (2019), the Russian Party supported the decision of the fourteenth meeting to amend the relevant annexes regarding marine plastic litter, and the establishment of the Partnership on Plastic Waste.
 5. Marine litter is considered in Russia as an integral part of waste, and relevant measures to minimize pollution of marine and coastal zones, including the western part of the Caspian Sea, are implemented as part of the relevant programmes.
 6. Legislation on waste, including relevant to the implementation of the Basel Convention, is given in section 3.3 above.
-There are a number of relevant additional by- laws.
-4.4 London Convention with Protocol Iran has been party to London Convention since 1996 and London Protocol since 2015.
-An advisory committee was established in DOE.
-According to LP requirements, there is a procedure for assessment and issuing permit for dumping of dredged material at sea in Iran to ensure that any adverse environmental effects are minimized.
-Several training workshops were held Kazakhstan is not a party to the London Convention.
-The Russian Federation is a party to the London Convention.
-During the 40th Consultative Meeting of Representatives of the Contracting Parties to the London Convention (2018), in which the Russian delegation took part, much attention was paid to the issue of prevention of marine pollution from marine litter and microplastics.
-Importance to the provisions of the London Convention was the consideration of recommendations for reducing Country did not ratify London Convention with Protocol.
+There are a number of relevant additional by- laws. identifying the name of the waste, its volume / quantity, shipment dates and the country of origin and destination.
+4. The country applies rules for the transport of dangerous goods, based on the agreement of the CIS countries.
+4.4 London Convention with Protocol London Convention since 1996 and London Protocol since 2015. party to the London Convention.
+The Russian Federation Is a party to the London Convention.
+During the 40th Consultative Meeting of Representatives of the London Convention with Protocol.